boldbi/blazor-server-sample/README.md

     ![EmbedConfig image](https://github.com/boldbi/aspnet-core-sample/assets/91586758/d4384bdd-3a96-422c-adb3-3d34cca8f9c7)

- ## Run a Sample Using Command Prompt
+ ## Run a Sample Using Command Line Interface

-  1. Open the command prompt and navigate to the specified file [location](https://github.com/boldbi/blazor-server-sample) where the project is located.
+  1. Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/blazor-server-sample) where the project is located.

   2. Finally, run the application using the command `dotnet watch run`.
+After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., https://localhost:5001).
+Copy this URL and paste it into your default web browser.

  ## Developer IDE